yashbhargava1992/stingray/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

-A successful project is not just built by amazing programmers but by the combined, unrelenting efforts of coders, testers,  reviewers and even documentation writers.
+A successful project is not just built by amazing programmers but by the combined, unrelenting efforts of coders, testers, reviewers, and documentation writers.
 There are a few guidelines that we need all contributors to follow so that we can have a chance of keeping on top of things.

 ## Contribution Guidelines